gethynellis/Databricks/Module 2 - Setting up an Azure Databricks Workspace.md

 #### Step 3: Attach your notebook to a cluster.

 Open your notebook.
-Click on the **Clusters** button in the upper left corner of the notebook.
+Click on the **Clusters** drop down in the top menu bar of the notebook.
+If it is not selected.
 Select your previously created cluster from the drop-down list.

 #### Step 4: Write and run some code in your notebook.